 After your first visit you will never need to make another appointment!
 Just stop in during our hours.
 First come, first served.

-With 4 different payment options to choose from, we have you covered.
-Get adjusted regularly ( up to 12 times a month ) for only $69 a month!
+With multiple payment options to choose from, we have you covered.

 To find your misaligned bones putting pressure on your nerves (vertebral subluxations) we us a technique called Adavanced Muscle Palpation (AMP).
+We also use motion palpation and the PARTS assessment.
 To adjust we use one or all of these devices (often in combination).
 If you prefer one over another, just let us know.
 1. Our Hands 2.
-An Adjusting Instrument 3.
-Drop […]
+An […]

 “I’ve seen my share of chiropractors in the past 20 years, since finishing a competitive ski career.
 I can honestly say I’ve never experience better results than I have as a client of Dr. Pete’s; I feel more vitality, less muscle ache, and better overall.
 The difference really is remarkable.
 The man doesn’t just […]

 By: Dr. Peter Ahlers-Nelson, D.C.
 I often listen to public radio while driving between Northfield and Albert Lea.
 A couple weeks ago a particular segment grabbed my attention.
 NPR was talking to a fuel supply company owner out in New Jersey, Paul Riggins, about hauling fuel after Superstorm Sandy and the lessons they learned.
 Below […]

 It is important to remember that physical, chemical, and emotional stresses can cause the spine to subluxate and interfere with proper function in the body.
 It is easy to understand how a physical stress, such as falling, lifting, or repeated motions, can cause subluxations.
 Chemical stresses may be a little more difficult to understand, but […]